What is conversational analytics?

 What is the ROI of conversational analytics for agencies?

 The core value is time.
-The typical agency account manager spends 45-90 minutes per client per month writing the narrative explanation for reports - on top of the time spent answering ad-hoc performance questions from clients.
+The typical agency account manager spends 20-60 minutes per client, every month, writing the narrative explanation for reports — on top of the time spent answering ad-hoc performance questions from clients.

 Conversational analytics compresses both.
-A question that takes 20 minutes to answer through dashboards and manual analysis takes under 2 minutes with LDOO.
-A monthly report that takes 45-90 minutes per client takes 30 seconds.
+A question that takes 20 minutes to answer through dashboards and manual analysis takes seconds with LDOO.
+A monthly report that takes 20-60 minutes per client takes 60 seconds.